-Special rights attached to A shares include pre-emptive subscription rights in case of an increase of the A share capital, pre-emptive purchase rights in case of a sale of A shares and priority dividend if dividend is below 0.5%.
-B shares take priority for dividend between 0.5% and 5%, and B shares take priority for liquidation proceedings.
-However, in practice, A shares and B shares receive the same amount of dividend per share of DKK 0.01.
+Special rights attached to A shares include pre-emptive subscription rights in case of an increase in the A share capital and pre-emptive purchase rights in the event of a sale of A shares, while B shares take priority for liquidation proceedings.
+A shares take priority for dividends below 0.5%, and B shares take priority for dividend between 0.5% and 5%.
+However, in practice, A shares and B shares receive the same amount of dividend per share.

-The B shares are listed on Nasdaq Copenhagen and on the New York Stock Exchange as American Depository Receipts (ADRs) under the symbol NVO, and there are no transferability restrictions on the B shares.
+The B shares are listed on Nasdaq Copenhagen and on the New York Stock Exchange (NYSE) as American Depository Receipts (ADRs) under the code ‘NVO’ and are fully transferable.

-As of 3 November 2020, the A shares held by Novo Holdings A/S represent 22.9% of the total share capital and 74.8% of the total number of votes in the company.
-In addition, the B shares held by Novo Holdings A/S as of 3 November 2020 represent 5.2% of the total share capital and 1.7% of the total number of votes.
-Holding 28.1% of the total share capital, Novo Holdings A/S controls 76.5% of the total number of votes.
+As of 3 February 2021, the A shares held by Novo Holdings A/S represent 22.9% of the total share capital and 74.8% of the total votes of Novo Nordisk.
+In addition, the B shares held by Novo Holdings A/S represent 5.2% of the total share capital and 1.7% of the total votes.
+In total, as of 3 February 2021 Novo Holdings A/S’ ownership amounted to 28.1% of share capital and 76.5% of votes of Novo Nordisk.
 Treasury shares are included in the above, however voting rights of treasury shares cannot be exercised.

 Novo Nordisk is not aware of the existence of any agreements between shareholders on the exercise of votes or control.

-The stake held by board members and employees cannot be determined exactly.
-However, Novo Nordisk estimates that as of March 2019, the B-shares held by Novo Nordisk board members and employees represent less than 1.5% of the capital and less than 0.5% of the total number of votes in Novo Nordisk.
+The stake held by Board members and employees cannot be determined exactly.
+However, Novo Nordisk estimates that as of March 2019, the B shares held by Novo Nordisk’s Board members and employees represent less than 1.5% of the capital and less than 0.5% of the total number of votes in Novo Nordisk.

-Novo Nordisk is of the opinion that the current share and ownership structure of Novo Nordisk serves the interests of the shareholders and the company well as it provides strategic flexibility to pursue Novo Nordisk’s vision and a good balance between long-term shareholder value creation and competitive shareholder return in the short-term.
+Novo Nordisk’s Board of Directors and Executive Management consider that the current capital and share structure of Novo Nordisk serve the interests of the shareholders and the company well.
+Novo Nordisk’s capital structure strategy offers a good balance between long-term shareholder value creation and competitive shareholder return in the short-term.

 It is Novo Nordisk’s opinion that the company's transparent share structure is to the benefit of its shareholders who know in advance the relative voting power of each share class.

-The current differentiation of voting rights cannot be revoked, as this would violate the Articles of Association of the Foundation, which have been approved by the Danish authorities.
+The current differentiation of voting rights cannot be revoked, as this would violate the Articles of Association of the Foundation, which have been approved by the Danish foundation authority.